Deep State's Sketchy Papadopoulos Story Is Falling Apart

 Was this all concocted?
 Were the Brits spying on our campaign and trying to influence it?

 People who have confidence in the Inspector General Michael Horowitz might want to restrain their enthusiasm.
 He’s not bad but when he issued the Benghazi report, he laid out what happened but blamed no one.
-It was cleansed in that way.
+It was cleansed in a way.
+However, there are reports that the report will come down hard on the FBI/CIA leadership.

 As far as the information Papdopoulos was referring to was likely Hillary’s missing emails which was no secret.